Strift/portfolio/content/blog/learning-to-let-go.md

 But sometimes life gets in the way—and that's fine.

-Today, I spent a great night at the bar in Kaohsiung (高雄) with the people I met during **HackerHouse Taiwan** (I'll tell you more about it.)
+Today, I spent a great night at the bar in Kaohsiung (高雄) with the people I met during **HackerHouse Taiwan** (I'll tell you more in another post.)

 I tried to pull out my laptop to write the blog at the bar, but it just felt wrong.
 I wanted to be fully present in the moment, and enjoy my time with people I might not be able to see everyday.
 So I decided that it would be okay if I didn't publish a blog post today.

 But hey, I ended up writing this in the end.
-So, yeah.
-Whatever I guess.
+So, yeah...

 I'm trying to learn to let go.